-3 class hours, 3 credits.
 Studies in the transformation of print texts into visual narrative form.
 Also, study of the phenomenon known as "novelization."
 The tensions between traditional linear narrative form and post-modern complexity will also be analyzed.
-Prerequisite: HUMN 201 or HUMN 202.
-SUNY-GER: The Arts.

 ENGL 478 Asian Cinema

 The study of major Asian filmmakers, with an emphasis on their inter-relations with Western culture.
 Examination of the historical and cultural backgrounds of films from Japan, China, Hong Kong, and Korea.
 Directors studied include Kurosawa, Ozu, Kobayashi, Yimou Zhang, John Woo, Tsui Hark, Wong Kar Wai, and Chan-wook Park.